 Throughout out the length and breadth of Scotland, there is a wide range of private/independent or boarding schools.
 These schools cover all stages of education, from nursery through to secondary school.

 Colleges in Scotland are distinct from universities and provide a range of courses varying from vocational to fast-track degree entry from the age of 16 upwards.
 Scotland’s colleges also provide school-level qualifications for people of all ages.
-Find out more about the difference between colleges and universities in Scotland.

 Scotland is home to more world-class universities per capita than almost anywhere else in the world and has the highest concentration of universities in Europe.

-Five Scottish universities are in the Times Higher Education Top 200 World Universities and more than 94% of international students studying here think that Scotland is a good place to be.
+Four Scottish universities are in the Times Higher Education Top 200 World Universities and more than 94% of international students studying here think that Scotland is a good place to be.